Version 1.2 | Last amended 12/13/2019

 Section 1.
 Qualification

-LSC membership shall be open to any members of the DSA in good standing who are sympathetic to the ideals of libertarian socialism and agree with the purpose of the LSC, as outlined in Article II.
+LSC membership shall be open to any current or former members of the DSA who are sympathetic to the ideals of libertarian socialism and agree with the purpose of the LSC, as outlined in Article II.
+Anyone who was expelled from DSA either nationally or locally, or who has a pending grievance against them, shall be subject to a review, and may be admitted after a motion to that effect under Article VI.
+LSC local sections may choose different membership criteria, and membership in National LSC shall be open to members of LSC local sections.

 Section 2.
 Quarterly Poll